 Once fork tender, drain the potatoes and return to the pan.

-With the potatoes back in the pan, add the butter, half and half (or milk), and salt and pepper.
+With the potatoes back in the pan, add the butter, half and half (or milk), and salt and black pepper.

 Use a heavy-duty whisk or wooden spoon to mash the potatoes and stir them into a desired consistency.